 IT process automation is a disruptive technology that promises to have a significant and sustained impact on our industry.
 Current product offerings allow organizations to break the paradigm of automating routine tasks by providing the functionality to automate complex support activities traditionally performed by highly-trained IT knowledge workers.
 Regardless of application, all automation implementations share the common goal of replacing human activities with technology to reduce costs and improve quality.

 The automation product then performs a prescribed set of actions.
-The automation product can continue processing by executing additional workflows, prompt for human intervention or complete the process by performing an activity (making a decision).
+The automation product can continue processing by executing additional workflows, prompt for human intervention, or complete the process by performing an activity or making a decision.